 Introduces traditional approaches to and techniques of representational painting.
 Includes introduction to materials, color theory, historical perspectives, demonstrations, critiques, slide lectures, field trips, research, reading, and studio time for beginning painters who have strong fundamental drawing skills.
 Recommended: ART115 and ART116, both with a grade of C or better.
-Prerequisite: ART131 with a grade of C or better; or consent of instructor based upon demonstration in drawing.
+Prerequisite/Corequisite: ART131 with a grade of C or better; or consent of instructor based upon demonstration of drawing skills.
 F, W, Sp; CL